Second order Expansions for Extreme Quantiles of Burr Distributions and Asymptotic Theory of Record Values: Introduction

-\Bin \textbf{3.
-Gaussian asymptotic laws}.
-In a recent paper, \cite{lo2021ALR} provided practical methods of finding the asymptotic law of record values depending, in general, on the extreme value attraction domain of a distribution $F$.
+\Ni In a recent paper, we are interesting in finding the asymptotic laws of records values of elements of Burr's family.
+In that extent, we will mainly follow \cite{lo2021ALR} who provided practical methods of finding the asymptotic law of record values depending, in general, on the extreme value attraction domain of a distribution $F$.
 We intend to use such results to the Burr's family.
 Let us broaden the notation in order to be able to expose the main theorem of the cited authors.
 Given the sequence defined above, we consider the sequence of strong record values $X^{(1)}=X_1$, $X^{(n)}$, $\cdots$ and the sequence of record times $U(1)=1$, $U(2)$, $\cdots$.
 Some conditions depend on a sequence of finite sum of $n$ standard exponential random variables, $n\geq 1$,

 and we denote

 From this, we may set

 where $\rightarrow_{\mathbb{P}}$ stands for the convergence in probability.\\